fabiocaccamo/fabiocaccamo/README.md

 My name is **Fabio Caccamo**.

-I'm a passionate, self-taught, perfectionist 🧐 full-stack **developer** based in Torino, Italy. :it: :pinched_fingers:
+I'm a passionate, self-taught **full-stack developer** based in **Torino, Italy**. :it: :pinched_fingers:

+I'm a perfectionist and I have a keen eye for details. 🧐

 ## Skills